-Base pension: The full widow(er)'s pension is paid if the deceased contributed in each year since age 21.
+Base pension: The deceased contributed in each year since age 21.

-Partial pension: A reduced pension is paid with at least 1 year of contributions.
+Partial pension: Paid if the deceased had at least one year of contributions.

-Eligible survivors are a widow (or registered partner) with one or more dependent children or a widow (or registered partner) aged 45 or older who was married to the deceased for at least 5 years; a widower (or registered partner) with one or more dependent children younger than age 18; a divorced spouse who has one or more dependent children and was married to the deceased for at least 10 years (in some cases, other conditions of age and duration of marriage apply); and orphans younger than age 18 (age 25 if a student or an apprentice).
+Eligible survivors are a widow with one or more dependent children or a widow aged 45 or older who was married to the deceased for at least five years; a widower with one or more dependent children younger than age 18; a divorced spouse who has one or more dependent children and was married to the deceased for at least 10 years (in some cases, other age and duration of marriage conditions apply); and orphans younger than age 18 (age 25 if a student or an apprentice).

-Base pensions are payable abroad for Swiss nationals and sometimes under international agreement for others.
+Base pensions are payable abroad to Swiss nationals and under international agreement.